A1Asriel/a1asriel.github.io/_tabs/about.md

 ## Footnotes

-[^rebrand-to-abl]: AsrielBot Legacy is a successor to this bot.
+[^rebrand-to-abl]: AsrielBot Legacy is a successor of OpenWorld.
-[^closed-source]: The source code is not yet opened.
+[^closed-source]: The project uses closed source code.